 *** Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
 Alternatively, travelers to the U.S. may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Check the CDC website for additional information and Frequently Asked Questions.

-Mongolia continues to extended suspension of all inbound travel from foreign locations and has banned the entry of all foreign nationals.
-All commercial flights, passenger rail, and auto traffic into and out of Mongolia are suspended during the time these measures remain in effect.
+- Mongolia continues to extend suspension of all inbound travel from foreign locations and has banned the entry of all foreign nationals with limited exceptions; see Entry and Exit Requirements, below.
+All commercial flights, passenger rail, and auto traffic into and out of Mongolia are suspended during the time these measures remain in effect with limited exceptions.

 Entry and Exit Requirements: